raulmunoz0711/CPSC-386-GameProject/README.md

 Musical Toasters - This is where I located the sprites used for the key animation.

 Wild Cockatiel Games - This video was used for me to gain an understanding of how to implement a simple animation into my game.

+SFX WARD - Where the key sound effect was found.

+Explosion Sound Effect. - Is the bomb explosion sound effect.